streamdata-gallery-organizations/aws-cloudwatch/_listings/aws-cloudwatch/actionputmetricdata--openapi.md

         type: string
       - in: query
         name: EvaluationPeriods
-        description: "The number of periods over which data is compared to the specified\t\t\tthreshold"
+        description: The number of periods over which data is compared to the specifiedthreshold
         type: string
       - in: query
         name: ExtendedStatistic